Bluetooth 5.0: everything you need to know

 Bluetooth, as you probably know, lets your devices talk to each other wirelessly without an internet connection – as long as they're relatively close by.
 It also lets you ping tunes from your music source (often, this is your smartphone) to a wireless speaker so you can listen to music out loud at home, in the park or on the beach.

-From v4.2, we move to Bluetooth 5.0 (released in 2016), version 5.1 (January 2019), version 5.2 (December 2019) and most recently, Bluetooth 5.3, which was unveiled on 13th July 2021.
-Bluetooth 5.3 is the most advanced version yet – its benefits include greater energy efficiency (meaning longer battery life), a more stable wireless connection over long ranges, and less interference.
-It's found in the latest (usually higher-end) devices like the iPhone 15 family, Bose QuietComfort Ultra Earbuds, and Apple AirPods Pro 2
+From v4.2, we move to Bluetooth 5.0 (released in 2016), version 5.1 (January 2019), version 5.2 (December 2019), Bluetooth 5.3 (July 2021) and Bluetooth 5.4 (February 2023).
+Bluetooth 5.4 might be the latest version, but for fans of wireless music, its benefits are negligible.
+Bluetooth 5.3 was more significant, with greater energy efficiency (meaning longer battery life), a more stable wireless connection over long ranges, and less interference.
+Bluetooth 5.3 is also more common – you'll find it in such excellent devices as the iPhone 16 family, Bose QuietComfort Ultra Earbuds, and Apple AirPods Pro 2.
+Whereas we've seen Bluetooth 5.4 in only a few products, including the Sonos Ace and Sennheiser Momentum True Wireless 4 wireless headphones, and some Victrola turntables.

-However, Bluetooth 5.3 is far from standard on new products, with recent devices like the Sony WH-1000MX5, Apple HomePod 2 and Ultimate Ears Wonderboom 3 running Bluetooth 5.2 or earlier.
+Despite launching in 2021, Bluetooth 5.3 isn't standard on more recent devices – the Sony WH-1000MX5, Apple HomePod 2 and Ultimate Ears Wonderboom 3 all run Bluetooth 5.2 or earlier.
 So check before you buy.

 What does Bluetooth 5.0 mean?